giacbrd/SmartPipeline/README.rst

 .. documentation-marker

-Imagine you have to process data in several independent steps, SmartPipeline gives you the tools to design and formalize simple data pipelines, in which tasks are sequentially encapsulated in pipeline stages.
+SmartPipeline gives you the tools to design and formalize simple data pipelines, in which tasks are sequentially encapsulated in pipeline stages, but it enriches this data processing approach with a lot of features.

-SmartPipeline takes a lightweight approach in implementation, but stages can run concurrently and scale on heavy tasks, they can process batch of items at once, finally executions and soft_errors are monitored by the pipeline.
+It is straightforward to implement pipelines, but they are deeply customizable: stages can run concurrently and scale on heavy tasks, they can process batch of items at once, moreover executions and errors are monitored by the pipeline.

 It is a framework for engineering sequences of data operations: an optimal solution for fast and clean data analysis prototypes